-- Add the butter to the Dutch oven and cook until the butter is melted.* Add the onions and cook, stirring constantly with a wooden spoon.
-Continue cooking and scraping up any browned bits stuck to the bottom of the pot, 10 to 15 minutes or until the onions have softened and developed a rich brown color but aren’t caramelized.
-Remove the pot from the heat.
+- Add the butter to the Dutch oven and cook until the butter is melted.
+Add the onions and cook, stirring constantly with a wooden spoon.
+Continue cooking and scraping up any browned bits from the bottom of the Dutch oven, for 10 to 15 minutes or until the onions have softened and developed a rich brown color.
+Do not caramelize them.
+Remove from the heat.
 Place the brisket on the onions and pour any accumulated juices on the platter over the brisket.

 - Using a knife or a small spatula, spread the tomato paste over the brisket.
-Season the brisket with salt and pepper and then add the garlic and carrot to the pot.
-Cover the pot, transfer it to the oven, and cook, untouched, for 1-½ hours.
+Add the garlic and carrot to the pot.
+Cover the brisket, transfer it to the oven, and cook, untouched, for 1-½ hours.

 - Transfer the brisket to a cutting board.
 Using a very sharp knife, thinly slice the brisket across the grain into approximately ⅛-inch-thick slices.
 Return the slices to the pot, overlapping them at an angle so that you can see a bit of the top edge of each slice.
-The end result should resemble the original unsliced brisket leaning slightly backward.
-If absolutely necessary, add 2 to 3 teaspoons water to the pot.
+If absolutely necessary, add 2 to 3 teaspoons of water to the pot.

-- When the brisket is fork-tender and and the internal temperature is above 190°F and not over 205°F, remove it from the oven and let stand, covered, for 15 minutes.*
+- When the brisket is fork-tender and and the internal temperature is above 190°F and not over 205°F, remove it from the oven.
+Lett it stand, covered, for 15 to 30 minutes.

 - Arrange the brisket slices on a platter and spoon some of the pan juices over the brisket to barely moisten it.

-- Arrange the onions from the pan around the brisket.
+- Arrange the onions from the Dutch oven around the brisket.
 Serve warm with your chosen side dishes.